-But today, gaining cooperation from children—rather than demanding it—is the new parenting norm, and educational and parenting experts alike recommend empowering children make their own choices about, well, a whole lot of things.
+But today, gaining cooperation from children—rather than demanding it—is the new parenting norm, and educational and parenting experts alike recommend empowering children to practice decision-making skills and make their own choices about, well, a whole lot of things.

 Does offering all these choices really work?
 And what do choices do for our kids, anyway?

 To find out, we talked with two KinderCare early childhood education experts who know the power of choices firsthand.
 Together, Senior Advisor of Quality and Accreditation Lorri Fabry and Assistant Director at a Chicago-area KinderCare Laurin Atkinson have nearly 40 years of education experience between them—but their history goes deeper than that.
 Fabry and Atkinson also happen to be mother and daughter.